redhat-developer/intellij-knative/README.md

 ## Overview

-A JetBrains IntelliJ plugin for interacting with Knative.
+A JetBrains IntelliJ plugin for interacting with Knative & Serverless Functions.
 This plugin is currently in Preview Mode.

 ## New and Noteworthy